Warsaw Ghetto: Ghetto Uprising and final destruction of the ghetto

 On January 18, 1943, after almost four months without deportations, the Germans suddenly entered the Warsaw Ghetto intent upon further roundups.
 Within hours, some 600 Jews were shot and 5,000 others removed from their residences.
 The Germans expected no resistance, but the action was brought to a halt by hundreds of insurgents armed with handguns and Molotov cocktails.

 Preparations to resist had been going on since the previous autumn.
 The first instance of Jewish armed struggle in Warsaw had begun.
 The underground fighters from ŻOB (Żydowska Organizacja Bojowa: Jewish Combat Organization) and ŻZW (Żydowski Związek Wojskowy: Jewish Military Union) achieved considerable success initially, taking control of the ghetto.
 They then barricaded themselves in the bunkers and built dozens of fighting posts, stopping the expulsions.
 Taking further steps, a number of Jewish collaborators from Żagiew were also executed.
-An offensive against the ghetto underground launched by Von Sammern-Frankenegg was unsuccessful.
-He was relieved of duty by Heinrich Himmler on April 17, 1943, and court-martialed.

 The final assault started on the eve of Passover of April 19, 1943, when a Nazi force consisting of several thousand troops entered the ghetto.
-After initial setbacks, 2,000 Waffen-SS soldiers under the field command of Jürgen Stroop systematically burned and blew up the ghetto buildings, block by block, rounding up or murdering anybody they could capture.
+The initial offensive against the ghetto underground launched by Sammern-Frankenegg was met with armed resistance and suffered casualties.
+He was relieved of command by Heinrich Himmler and replaced by SS-Brigadeführer Jürgen Stroop.
+After the initial setback, 2,000 Waffen-SS soldiers under the field command of Stroop systematically burned and blew up the ghetto buildings, block by block, rounding up or murdering anybody they could capture.
 Significant resistance ended on April 28, and the Nazi operation officially ended in mid-May, symbolically culminating with the demolition of the Great Synagogue of Warsaw on May 16.
-According to the official report, at least 56,065 people were killed on the spot or deported to German Nazi concentration and death camps (Treblinka, Poniatowa, Majdanek, Trawniki).
+According to the official report, at least 56,065 people were killed on the spot or deported to German Nazi concentration and death camps (Treblinka, Poniatowa, Majdanek and Trawniki).
 The site of the ghetto became the Warsaw concentration camp.